TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-2.md

    Since our loss function is a function with $n+1$ variables($k_1,k_2,\cdots,k_n,b$), to minimize this function is to find a local or global minimum of $Z=L(\vec{w},b)$.
 Now we can use our mathematical knowledge.

    Basically, to do this, we need to take the partial derivative of $Z$ to each variable and try to make every equation equals to zero.
 So we will have $n+1$ equations with $$ n+1 $$ unknowns and by using some linear algebra knowledge, we can then determine all the parameters in which case will make our loss function goes down to a minimum.
 And this whole process is called **Ordinary Least Square Estimate**.
+More detail at the supplement down below.

    Or we can adopt another way called **Gradient Descent** which has something to do with the **gradient vector** of a scalar function.
 In short, the gradient vector of a scalar function at a certain point is a **direction vector** pointing at the direction in which the value of the function **increases** most rapidly.